theliberators/scrumteamsurvey.research/research.md

 *: While Alpha has presented itself as the first collaborator in this study, additional companies may join.

-# Data Analysis
+## Data Analysis

 - Qualitiative study:
+  - Gioia approach to develop a grounded theory
-  - To be determined
+  - Interviews will be transcribe
+  - Reseach teram will generate inductive categories based on meaningful units in the interview data
+  - Research team will compare and refine categories (while journaling)
+  - Create codebook
+  - Research team applies codebook to interview data and analyzes patterns and relationships
+  - Reporting of results
+  - H1-5 will be answered from the interview data (if possible)
 - Quantitative study:
+  - Dataset will be cleaned from careless responses and very extreme outliers if they exist
-  - Structural Equation Modelling to test if the model fits the data
+  - Research team will use Structural Equation Modelling to determine model fit between the theoretical model and the data
+  - Fit indices to be used: CFI, RMSEA, SRMR, GFI
+  - Assumptions to be verified; normality of distributions, homoscedasticity, linearity and multicollinearity
+  - H1 will be answered by testing the significant of paths of the variables to team outcomes
+  - H2 will be answered by performing a longitudinal analysis in SEM (time factor) to see if team outcomes improve over time
+  - H3 will be answered by investigating direct and indirect effects in SEM
+  - H4 will be answered by investigating direct and indirect effects in SEM
-  - Moderator analyses in SEM to test for
+  - H5 will be answered with a multigroup analysis in SEM
-  - Multigroup comparison to identify significant differences between groups (

-# Ethical Considerations
+## Ethical Considerations

 - The interviews will be performed by a researcher that is not affiliated with Alpha*.
 The identities of informants will only be known to the researcher.
 In any further analyses or publications, informants will simply be referenced by their role and a number (e.g. PM1, DEV2, SM5).
 - Data collection for the surveys